eboigne/PyTV-4D/README.md

 ##### Conda
 First, install PyTorch (version at least 1.5.0) following the guidelines [on the official website](https://pytorch.org/).
 Make sure to install the correct version for your setup to enable GPU computations.

-Then, the PyTV files can be installed as a package using anaconda:
+Then, the PyTV-4D files can be installed as a package using anaconda:

 `conda install -c eboigne pytv`

 ##### Pip
-Alternatively, PyTV can be installed using pip.
-To do so, install numpy and PyTorch and download the [latest tar release ](https://github.com/eboigne/PyTV/releases) of PyTV.
+Alternatively, PyTV-4D can be installed using pip.
+To do so, install numpy and PyTorch and download the [latest tar release ](https://github.com/eboigne/PyTV-4D/releases) of PyTV-4D.
 Then, using the downloaded file, run:

-`pip install ./PyTV-X.X.X.tar.gz`
+`pip install ./PyTV-4D-X.X.X.tar.gz`

-If you have trouble with installed dependencies not being recognized with pip, run `pip install --no-deps ./PyTV-X.X.X.tar.gz`.
+If you have trouble with installed dependencies not being recognized with pip, run `pip install --no-deps ./PyTV-4D-X.X.X.tar.gz`.

 ##### Manual installation
-PyTV can also be installed manually with (dependencies need to be set properly):
+PyTV-4D can also be installed manually with (dependencies need to be set properly):

 `python setup.py install`